woossi0/suite/docs/usermanual/source/dataadmin/pointcloud/install.rst

 Application Servers
 -------------------

-For installation when using OpenGeo Suite for Application Servers, please `contact us <http://boundlessgeo.com/about/contact-us/>`__.
+For installation when using Boundless Suite for Application Servers, please `contact us <http://boundlessgeo.com/about/contact-us/>`__.

 .. _dataadmin.pointcloud.install.activate: